dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 ## Name

 Every package needs a name.
-It's how other packages will refer to yours, and how it will appear to the world, should you publish it.
+It's how other packages refer to yours, and how it appears to the world, should you publish it.

 The name should be all lowercase, with underscores to separate words, `just_like_this`.
 Use only basic Latin letters and Arabic digits: